jroesch/jroesch.github.io/about_content.md

-My main focus designing a new intermediate representation for deep learning frameworks with [Tianqi Chen](https://homes.cs.washington.edu/~tqchen/) with the help of many others from [SAMPL](sampl.cs.washington.edu).
+My main focus designing a new intermediate representation for deep learning frameworks with [Tianqi Chen](https://homes.cs.washington.edu/~tqchen/) with the help of many others from [SAMPL](https://sampl.cs.washington.edu).
 Our goal is to tackle many of the challenges presented by current deep learning frameworks and compiler.

-This new IR is named Relay and is now part of the [TMV Project](https://github.com/dmlc/tvm).
+This new IR is named Relay and is now part of the [TVM Project](https://github.com/dmlc/tvm).
 Relay is under heavy development, but you can find initial details in the [RFC](https://github.com/dmlc/tvm/issues/1673) we drafted.

 ### Past Projects